How to Install Solar Panels on your RV

 Note: please don’t take any kind of tape unless you want to wave goodbye to your panel when driving.
 You will put in danger drivers behind you.
 Also, do not do it unless the roof is flat.
 On a curved roof, it could be catastrophic too.
 You can use industrial VHB tape.
 This type of tape features a determined tensile strength (this information is displayed in the tape’s specifications) which tells you how many pounds per square inch it can hold.
 Anyways, if you don’t feel 100% sure about the tape trick, go back to create some holes and make sure you add weatherproofing sealant against any possible leak.

 Secondly, you have to decide where to place the rest of the cables that come with the solar panel.
 Yeah, you have to put all those cables inside the vehicle… this means that you might have to create another hole to pass the cables through it, adding, therefore, its corresponding amount of weatherproofing sealant for the leaking.
 Other hole-free alternatives are vents.
 You need to check what will work best for you and your vehicle.
-A recommendation is to place the cables as close as possible to the rest of the equipment, this will you will have fewer wires hanging around inside your car.
+A recommendation is to place the cables as close as possible to the rest of the equipment, this way you will have fewer wires hanging around inside your car.

 There you go, your solar panel is now installed on your vehicle’s roof.